 Weekly advice column, Hosted by Fii.

-Fii is a psychology student and self-love & femme rights advocate.
-They have been sharing their own struggles with depression and anxiety openly on their platforms for years in order to remind people that they are not alone and to fight stigmas of mental illness.
+Fii is a psychology student, and self love & women’s rights advocate.
+She has been sharing her own struggles with depression and anxiety openly on her platforms for years in order to remind people that they are not alone, and to fight stigmas of mental illness.

 Dating Abuse & Domestic Violence – 1-866-331-9474

 Depression & Suicide – 866-488-7386

 National Runaway Safeline – 1-800-786-2929

 National Eating Disorders Helpline – (800) 931-2237.